Nigouz/2202_NCMF/README.md

 # Note
 1. Add Tesseract installation path to your computer System Environment path
-2. Replace the Tesseract path in the code with your own installation path
+2. Replace the Tesseract path in the code with your own installation path at line 16 of ncmf.py

 # How to Use
 (put the link to the user manual)